 Tell us what you’re looking for and we’ll match you to the most relevant Hospital Let us do the hard work and save you hours of searching online, across countless different websites.
 And don’t forget, our service is completely FREE with no upfront fees applied – you pay the hospital directly AND you pay the same as if you went directly to them.
 By submitting your unique requirements to us, you’re guaranteeing the best value, priority admission to all our partner Hospitals and through our direct connections, we can get your questions answered as quickly as possible.

-MyMediTravel offers 19 Dental and Medical Centers in Thailand, with many offering Veneers - see below for the complete list, along with estimated prices.
-The price for Veneers can vary a lot depending on the type and amount, this can all be determined based on photos and an in-person assessment with the dentist.
+MyMediTravel offers 6 Medical Centers in Thailand, some of which offer Gastric Sleeve procedures - see below for the complete list, along with estimated prices.
+The price of a Gastric Sleeve can vary according to each individual’s case and will be determined based on a patients medical records / medical profile and an in-person assessment with the surgeon.
 For a bespoke quote and to discuss further with a member of our patient support team, Click Here to submit your Free Quote.

 Our Team is here to support you on every step of the wayHelp me find a clinic

-Find top clinics for Veneers in Thailand at the lowest price.
-Compare costs & reviews of 19 clinics, specialized in Veneers procedures in Thailand.
+Find top clinics for Gastric Sleeve in Thailand at the lowest price.
+Compare costs & reviews of 6 clinics, specialized in Gastric Sleeve procedures in Thailand.

 Search by Region, Location or Project